SALOMON MOSHE - ARCHITECT

 I took this picture in Oia long ago.

-It tells me a lot about urban form.
+It tells a lot about urban form.

 The balcony probably wanted to be deeper, but the alley wanted to be wider and turn left.